 I took my time reading this one. #andreapetersen has done a great job covering the topic of anxiety without overwhelming her readers with stats and tons of info.
 This definitely reads like a novel and I recommend it to anyone who wants to learn more about life with anxiety.
 Full review will be #ontheblog next week!. . . . . #bookreview #bookworm #booknerd #booklover #reading #bookblogger #bookrecommendation #bookaholic #blogger #readinglist #reader #goodreads #bookshelf #readinglist2017 #bookreviewer #blogger #blog #bloggerlife #lifestyleblogger #bloggerstyle

-The One Book You Need to Read if You or A Loved One Are Diagnosed with Anxiety
+The One Book You Need to Read if You or A Loved One Is Diagnosed with Anxiety

 Summary of On Edge: A Journey Through Anxiety

 Andrea Petersen has given a remarkable look into her life, and how she came to be diagnosed with anxiety.
-Walking you through the first experiences with anxiety all the way to her life today.
-She has definitely put her heart and soul into this book.
+Walking you through the first experiences with anxiety all the way through her life today.
+She has definitely poured her heart and soul into this book.

-For anyone looking to gain a better understanding of anxiety and what a diagnosis of anxiety may mean for some people, On Edge is a great place to turn.
-She offers information into every aspect of anxiety and what led to her being diagnosed with anxiety.
-She also offers information into treatments available, and even circumstantial experiences that seem to point certain individuals to developing anxiety.
+For anyone looking to gain a better understanding of anxiety and what a diagnosis of anxiety may mean for sone, On Edge is a great place to turn.
+She offers information into every aspect of anxiety.
+She also offers information into available treatment and even circumstantial experiences that seem to point certain individuals to developing anxiety.

-It was incredible, I have done so much research of my own into mental illnesses, but Petersen has gone above and beyond anything I could have expected.
+It was incredible.
+I’ve done so much research of my own into mental illnesses, but Petersen has gone above and beyond anything I could have expected.

 Petersen’s Personal Journey to Diagnosis

-Andrea walks you through her first run-ins with anxiety and shows you how deeply affected her life becomes on her journey.
-She also does a great job incorporating the different treatment methods she encounters and data and statistics into those treatment options.
+Andrea walks you through her first run-ins with anxiety and how deeply they affected her life.
+She also does a great job incorporating different treatment methods that she has encountered and data and statistics into those treatment options.

-In On Edge, Petersen talks about different treatments that have been used in the past for treating anxiety disorders, including some questionable treatments from before mental health treatment was main stream.
+In the book, she talks about different treatments that have been used in the past, including some questionable treatments from before mental health treatment was more mainstream.
 She also touches on some upcoming treatment possibilities and how scientists are testing those treatments.